LukeGrahamLandry/franca/devlog.md

 ## (Feb 4)

 - downloading a blob of generated c is probably slightly better than downloading an exe
+- very satisfying to do little things to have fewer intermidiate variables and reduce the bytes output dramatically. like 12 -> 8 (MB, safe).
+6 unsafe.

 ## (Feb 3) rcg